ZhangTianhao1993/Spatial-Normalization-of-Brain-PET-Images/README.md

 * Intensity normalization (SUVR)
 * Extract ROI SUVR based on atlas
 ## Usage
-Add the folder SNBPI to the path of matlab, enter
+Add the folder SNBPI to the path of matlab, and make sure you have already install SPM12 correctly, enter
    ```
 SNBPI
    ```